 Can you visualize success as a way to improve your performance in life?
+People who’ve been through our life coach certification have always said YES.

 Interestingly, the more I review the literature, the more I find examples of decades old NLP techniques being validated by scientific research.
 Interestingly, NLP rarely, if ever, gets the mention!